Walking down Unter den Linden in Berlin is a must!

 yellow linden trees in fall with berlin cathedral and tv tower from unter den linden berlin germany

-Museum Island, a UNESCO Heritage site in Germany, offers 5 incredible museums.
+Museum Island, home to 5 world-class museums landed it a spot on the UNESCO site list.
 From Unter den Linden you will stroll past the:

 • lovely expansive Lustgarten, a picturesque park that runs alongside the Spree River

-• Humboldt Forum (formerly the Berlin Palace) houses a wealth of exhibitions and collections, making it a center for culture and exploration, not to mention has a rooftop where you can have amazing views of Berlin
+• Humboldt Forum (formerly the Berlin Palace) has an eclectic mix of interesting exhibitions and collections and a rooftop cafe and deck with amazing views of Berlin

 Festivals, Museums and Restaurants on Unter den Linden